 Amtrak.
 Amtrak’s Pacific Surfliner serves coastal San Diego County, stopping at Oceanside, Solana Beach, and the downtown Santa Fe Depot.
 For schedules, fares, and routes visit Amtrak.

 Park & Ride lots Conveniently located throughout the region, Park & Ride lots are free and a great place to connect to your transit stop.
 View the Park & Ride page to find a lot near you.

 TripTracker TripTracker helps you measure the savings of your transit commute – both to your wallet and the planet.
 Just log in, record your transit trip, and watch the savings add up.
-Plus, by logging just eight trips a month you’ll be automatically entered in iCommute monthly prize drawings for chances to win!
-To start tracking, sign up for iCommute today.
+Plus, by logging eligible trips at least eight days per month, you’ll be automatically entered for chances to win iCommute monthly prize drawings!
+Get started and sign up for iCommute today.

 Guaranteed Ride Home You’ll never be stranded with the Guaranteed Ride Home program.
 Commuters who carpool, vanpool, take transit, walk, or bike to work are eligible.
 Guaranteed Ride Home ensures that you’ll be able to get home for free up to three times per year in case of a personal or family emergency, unscheduled overtime, or being stranded at work if your carpool or vanpool driver has an emergency.
 To enroll, sign up for iCommute today.

 For more transit information, call 511 and say “iCommute” or email iCommute@sandag.org.

 Regional Transit Map

 First and Last Mile Solutions for Transit Stations